 NOTICE:We ship live healthy trees and plants.
 We cannot guarantee any tree, plant or shrub, there are too many factors we have no control over.
 Always plant the same day received for best results.
 Know your trees and plants before you buy.

 Problems must be reported to us within 3 days of receiving the product.
 Send a photo of the items in question using the 'Attach Photos' button.
-Shipping costs will only be refunded if the incorrect product was sent or received damaged or defective.
-Your money will be refunded in the same manner it was paid.
+Replacement Items will only be shipped if the incorrect product was sent or received damaged .
 Seller promises seedlings to be fresh.
 The Seedling is a live product which depends on many important grower skills such as proper planting time, seedling depth, type of soil, watering, light intensity, proper use of fertilizers ,weed controls, fungicides ,insecticides, soil conditions,& reasonable weather during the growing period.
 These factors are totally out of the sellers control, and germination and growing results are the buyer's responsibility & risk.
 Seller cannot be responsible for buyers growing methods or mistakes.
 All seedling sales are final.
 No refunds or replacements after the 3 days has expired.
 By clicking 'buy it now' you are agreeing to these terms.